Pfizer-BioNTech vaccine effectiveness wanes for children 5 to 11, but still protects against serious outcomes, CDC data show

-The data are broadly consistent with real-world effectiveness data for adults showing that protection from two doses diminishes over time but that in people eligible for a booster, a third dose revs the immune system back up to robust levels.
+The data are broadly consistent with real-world effectiveness data for adults showing that protection from two doses diminishes over time, but that in people eligible for a booster, a third dose revs the immune system back up to robust levels.
 In children, as with adults, vaccine effectiveness faded during omicron and generally decreases relative to the time since vaccination.

-The research provides an evolving picture of the vaccine’s performance in children, and some experts said it suggested a need to consider increasing the size of the dose 5- to 11-year-olds receive.
+The research provides an evolving picture of the vaccine’s performance in children, and some experts said it suggested a need to consider increasing the size of the dose 5-to-11-year-olds receive.

 Pediatric infections and hospitalizations reached their highest rate in January, when omicron swept the country.
 Its higher transmissibility meant more people — including the vaccinated — were likely to be infected.
-Despite this increase in infections and hospitalization, data show coronavirus vaccines continued to protect 5- to 17-year-olds against severe illness, hospitalization and death.
+Despite this increase in infections and hospitalization, data show coronavirus vaccines continued to protect 5-to-17-year-olds against severe illness, hospitalization and death.

 The Pfizer-BioNTech vaccine is the only shot authorized for children 5 to 11 in the United States.
 That group receives a 10-microgram dose while those 12 and older get 30 micrograms.